saboshi69/FinalScoreML/README.md

 ### Source of data

-All testing data is collected from The Hong Kong Jockey Club For more information, please visit: https://www.hkjc.com/home/chinese/index.aspx
+All testing data is collected from The Hong Kong Jockey Club.
+For more information, please visit: https://www.hkjc.com/home/chinese/index.aspx